ShirzadBh/AnimRef/README.md

 | PNG | Portable Network Graphics |
 ---
 >installation:
-	Unzip the "AnimRef.rar" inside "the 3Ds Max 20XX//ApplicationPlugins".
+	Unzip the "AnimRef.zip" inside "the 3Ds Max 20XX//ApplicationPlugins".

 >How To Run:
 	Now, it's a MacroScript, which you can assign a shortcut to it or search it using "X" in 3Ds Max.